 I was inspired at our first staff meeting of the year to learn that two of our businesses are already launching initiatives to support education for refugees in Uganda aligned with the Education Cannot Wait multi-year plan in 2019.
 HP is set to deliver its School Cloud technology to a dozen schools and Avanti Communication is delivering broadband connectivity at no cost to Social Innovation Academy, an NGO that works to foster social entrepreneurship to refugee youth and orphans.
 As demonstrated by these partnerships, our Rapid Education Action (REACT) Initiative is making major strides in linking up businesses committed to contributing their skills, talent, employees, and resources to solve some of the most immediate challenges faced by organizations and governments working on the frontlines of natural disasters, conflict, and humanitarian emergencies to deliver education.
 Throughout the year, our digital platform will become even more user-friendly and outreach with our partners will train more local groups to identify challenges where the business community can provide support.
-This is all in thanks to the 50+ companies supporting these efforts and the support of RELX group, its data and analytics unit LexisNexis Risk Solutions, and the Arconic Foundation.
+This is all in thanks to the 50+ companies supporting these efforts and the support of RELX group and its data and analytics unit LexisNexis Risk Solutions.

 Bringing Forward Youth Voices